Harlesden: Crime

-In the late 1990s, Harlesden and the nearby Stonebridge estate, witnessed a high number of murders and became a crime hotspot, because of several rival yardie gangs.
+In the late 1990s to early 2000s, Harlesden and the nearby Stonebridge estate, witnessed a high number of murders and became a crime hotspot, because of several rival yardie and Somali gangs.
 During this time Harlesden turned into one of London's main crack cocaine trading centres, and one of the yardies' strongholds.
 In 2001 the area reportedly had the highest murder rate in Britain, with 26 shooting incidents that year alone.
 Through community projects and better policing, crime rates were significantly reduced throughout the 2000s.
 Crime rates fell at Stonebridge in 2002 and residents reported better living conditions in 2005.

 During the nationwide riots of 2011, some shops in Harlesden were attacked by looters.

 Culture and "reggae capital"

 Harlesden and some of its surroundings in Brent played a key part in the development of the reggae music business in the UK.
-In the 1960s it was the heartbeat of reggae recording, releasing and distribution; Trojan Records became a major reggae label, producing successful artists within and in Jamaica, such as Desmond Dekker and Toots and the Maytals, and numerous top 20 UK singles during the 1970s.
+In the 1960s Planetone Studios Sonny Roberts the heartbeat of Rhythm & Blues and Ska recordings, releasing and distribution followed by Trojan Records who became a major reggae label, producing successful artists within and in Jamaica, such as Desmond Dekker and Toots and the Maytals, and numerous top 20 UK singles during the 1970s.
 Another popular label of reggae and other black music was Jet Star, which called itself "the world's largest reggae distributors".

 The Brent Black Music Cooperative Rehearsal Studios was set up in Willesden in 1983 by a grant from Brent council.
 It provided a studio and training for numerous local and international acts such as The Last Poets and Aswad.
-During the 1970s and 1980s, dozens of record shops filled the Harlesden streets of Church Road, Craven Park Road and the High Street.
+In 1970, Sonny Roberts established the first specialist record shop called Orbitone Records, retailing various genres of music but in the mid 1970s became the hub premises for producing, licensing and distributing soca music.
+During the mid 1970s and 1980s, dozens of record shops filled the Harlesden streets of Church Road, Craven Park Road and the High Street.
 As of 2020, two still remain in operation on Craven Park Road: Hawkeye and Starlight Records.
 Numerous pirate radio stations also operated in the area, being very influential to local black artists.

 The Cimarons, England's first home-grown reggae roots band, was formed in 1969 at Tavistock community centre in Harlesden.
 Numerous reggae artists lived or live in or around Harlesden, including Dennis Brown (on Hazeldean Road), Janet Kay, General Levy, Jimmy Cliff, Bob Marley (on The Circle, Neasden), Liz Mitchell of Boney M (on Wrottesley Road), and others.

 The 1998 musical film Babymother, produced by Channel 4 Films, is set in Harlesden and captures the black dancehall culture in the area.
 A London Safari: Walking Adventures in NW10 is a 2014 paperback book authored by local Rose Rouse about Harlesden.

 More recently, Harlesden has produced known hip hop and grime artists such as K Koke, Nines and George The Poet.